AdhamSamy58/AdhamSamy58.github.io/index.md

 ---

 ## Summary
-Cloud enthusiast and software developer with expertise in cloud technologies, software testing, and scalable solution development.
-Proficient in multiple tools, with experience in machine learning, cloud engineering, and web development.
+Software tester and Cloud enthusiast with expertise in software testing, cloud technologies, and scalable solution development.
+Proficient in multiple tools, with experience in software testing, machine learning, and cloud engineering.
 Skilled in problem-solving, project collaboration, and delivering high-quality results.
-Seeking a full-time role to contribute technical expertise and innovation in cloud computing and software engineering.
+Seeking a full-time role to contribute technical expertise and innovation in software testing and cloud computing.

 ---